 Our Summer Associates are encouraged to attend depositions, motion hearings, trials, negotiations, closings, and even client meetings.
 Watching a litigator in trial, experiencing the dynamics of a strong client relationship and feeling the rush of a deal that’s finally closing is invaluable in helping you form your career path.

 Will I have a mentor?

 One of the major goals of our summer program is to fully integrate Summer Associates into the firm.
-We’ll pair you with two associate mentors who will act as “friends in the firm.”
+We’ll pair you with one associate mentor who will act as your “friend in the firm.”
 They’ll introduce you to members of the firm and ensure you feel comfortable and at home.
-Your associate mentors are not evaluators, so you will feel at ease asking them for help with any questions you have.
+Your associate mentor is not an evaluator, so you will feel at ease asking them for help with any questions you have.

 Are there professional development opportunities for Summer Associates?

 During your first few days with us you will take part in an extensive orientation to help you get off on the right foot and succeed during your summer with us.
 You will also take part in our writing program in which two initial writing assignments are critiqued for organization, style and composition.
 In addition, you’ll be invited to attend the same training sessions offered to our associates and partners throughout the summer.